REJI MATHEW, PHD, LCSW, REAT

 |

 My storytelling is informed by my education in academia, mental health, social work, and community advocacy.
-I am currently the Arts Reporter for the Disastershock Arts & Recovery team, and I am curating a narrative on the role of the arts' in trauma recovery. |
+I am currently the Arts Reporter for the Disastershock Arts & Recovery team and am curating a narrative on the role of the arts in trauma recovery and a secondary Dance for Health, Movement Stories Project initiative. |

 As a street academic, I present in settings ranging from non-profits to hospitals, primarily speaking on providing mental health coping skills education with culturally affirming attunement.
-I collaborate with various communities to teach evidence-based psychotherapy models integrated with an expressive approach to healing and well-being.
+I collaborate with various communities to teach evidence-based psychotherapy models integrated with an expressive approach to healing and well-being. |

-Expressive arts are my lifelong path of healing, discovery, and integrating mind, body, spirit, and imagination.
-The mission of my work is to teach the benefits of cultivating inner artistry as a direct problem-solving tool to bring to life's challenges.
+In other words, I've learned how to honor and work with the pace of my body as an improvisational challenge, not just a stressor, no matter how hard the day.
+The mission of my work is to teach the benefits of cultivating inner artistry as a direct problem-solving tool to address life challenges.
 I live my daily life with the spirit of this mission.

 COPYRIGHTNo part of this web site or blog may be reproduced without written consent from the author.
 Reji Mathew, PhD- Writer © 2022.
 All Rights Reserved.